DansDesigns/AlternixDE/README.md

 # Install

-Recomended to use AlternixOS ([here](https://github.com/DansDesigns/AlternixOS)) or manually:
+AlternixDE is available as the default Desktop for AlternixOS ([here](https://github.com/DansDesigns/AlternixOS)) or you can install it manually:

-start with a fresh install of Debain 13 or Devuan (or any distro based on these) with NO desktop,
+start with a fresh install of Devuan Excalibur with NO desktop,

 install git:
 ```